NoNob0dy/web/Markdown/element-ui.md

   </script>

   <style>
-      /*I'm not sure why the form like "el-mian {}" couldn't be rendered properly, while select the elements by using 'id' or 'class' could achieve that*/
+      /*I'm not sure why the form like "el-main {}" couldn't be rendered properly, while select the elements by using 'id' or 'class' could achieve that*/
       #app {